SDCG69/SDCG-V10/content/fiction/goth.md

 Cass's fingers dug into Ellie's waist, urging her back into rhythm.
 "Don't stop," she murmured against Ellie's skin, her breath hot where her mouth had just been.
 "Make him feel it."
 Ellie obeyed, rolling her hips in slow, torturous circles, the drag of her body against Marcus's cock maddening in its precision.
 Every downward grind was a promise, every upward lift a tease.
 Cass's hands slid up Ellie's torso, her thumbs brushing the underside of her breasts as she leaned in to capture Ellie's mouth in a filthy, open-mouthed kiss.
 The sound of their lips meeting was obscenely wet, mingling with the slick noise of Ellie's body moving on Marcus'.

-Marcus groaned, the sound ripped from somewhere deep in his chest—half-pleasure, half-prayer—as Ellie ground down on him, her body a slick vise of heat.
+Marcus groaned, the sound ripped from somewhere deep in his chest—half-pleasure, half-prayer—as Ellie ground down on him, her body a slick vice of heat.
 Cass's fingers tightened around his balls with calculated precision, her grip just shy of painful, then tightened further.
 The pressure was exquisite, a slow-building ache that sent sparks skittering up his spine.
 He could feel Cass watching him, her dark eyes tracking every twitch of his face, every hitch in his breath.

 "Mercy?," she teased, her thumb circling the sensitive skin just beneath his shaft.
 It wasn't a question.
 It was a dare.
 Marcus shook his head, his teeth sinking into his lower lip hard enough to taste copper.
 Cass laughed, low and throaty, and squeezed harder.
 "Stubborn," she murmured, her nails scraping the inside of his thigh.
 "Let's see how long that lasts."